William E. Scheuerman: Life

 Scheuerman obtained a B.A. in philosophy at Yale University in 1987.
-He also spent a year abroad at the University of Munich (1985-86) on the Junior Year in Munich Program sponsored by Wayne State University.
+He also spent a year abroad at LMU Munich from 1985 to 1986 on the Junior Year in Munich Program sponsored by Wayne State University.

-Starting in 1987 he was a PhD student in Harvard University's Department of Government, while again spending a year (1990-91) in Germany at the University of Frankfurt.
+Starting in 1987 he was a PhD student in Harvard University's Department of Government, while again spending a year from 1990 to 1991 in Germany at Goethe University Frankfurt.
 He obtained his Ph.D. in political science from Harvard University in 1993, with a dissertation titled "Reason, Radicalism, and the Rule of Law: The Frankfurt School and the Crisis of Modern Law".
 His committee members included Judith N. Shklar (co-chair), Seyla Benhabib (co-chair), Michael Sandel, and Bonnie Honig.

-He was an assistant professor (1993-1998) and associate professor (1998-2000) at the University of Pittsburgh, associate professor (2000-2003) and professor of political science and affiliated professor of law (2003-2005) at the University of Minnesota.
+He was an assistant professor from 1993 until 1998 and associate professor from 1998 until 2000 at the University of Pittsburgh, associate professor from 2000 until 2003 and professor of political science and affiliated professor of law from 2003 until 2005 at the University of Minnesota.
 Since then, he has been a professor of political science at Indiana University Bloomington.